ranyc2000/e-Binder/README.md

 Things may change a bit in the display depending what viewers you have installed.

 Note that there is a lot of room in each item for a Summary.
 You can write an entire analysis and it will appear at the bottom of the left pane when you are viewing the document.

+Is this simple or what?
+Hope you like it.

 Comments and changes welcome!